 Energy, Materials and Environment Research Centre

-The Energy, Materials and Environment Research Centre is the focal point for cross-university research interests that are multidisciplinary with a background in the policy governing, societal impacts of, synthesis, optimisation and application of materials and engineering systems for the sustainable use and production of energy.
+The Energy, Materials and Environment Research Centre is the focal point for cross-university research interests that are multidisciplinary with a background in the policy governing, societal impacts of, synthesis, optimisation and application of materials and engineering systems for long time use tailored towards key challenges, such as sustainability and defence and security.

 We focus on: